menghaoyoung/StruMM-Net/README.md

 You can generate new lithium inorganic materials and predict their properties using a simplified version of StruMM-Net at `http://121.4.77.184/`

+To use the full version of StruMM-Net, follow the steps below：

 # Installation
 ```python
 conda create -n your-env-name python=3.8.20